Depression. Causes, symptoms, treatment of the disease

 - characterized by a state of frustration and indecision;

-- which is a consequence of the inability of the individual to act due to fear of strengthening adverse effects(when all possible alternatives are equally undesirable).
+- resulting from the individual’s inability to act due to fear of increasing adverse consequences(when all possible alternatives are equally undesirable).

-At the heart of the mental conflict lies the inconsistency of role expectations and values, which increases significantly during periods of sharp social change.
+The basis of mental conflict is the inconsistency of role expectations and values, which increases significantly during periods of dramatic social change.

-Tension - the emotional state of an individual or group, characterized by disturbed internal balance, anxiety, restlessness, agitation.
-Voltage is:
+Tension is an emotional state of an individual or group, characterized by disturbed internal balance, anxiety, restlessness, and agitation.
+The voltage is:

-- or the result of the mobilization of all the forces of the individual before committing meaningful action;
+- or the result of mobilizing all the forces of the individual before committing meaningful action;

-- or the result of frustration, the action of conflicting motives, the inability or inability to act in an adequate way for a given situation.
+- or the result of frustration, conflicting motives, inability or inability to act in a manner adequate for a given situation.

 Irresponsibility; Insanity

-Insanity - a mental state of a person, characterized by his inability to account for his actions and control them due to chronic disease or temporary mental disorder, dementia, etc.
+Insanity is a mental state of a person, characterized by his inability to account for and control his actions due to chronic illness or temporary mental disorder, dementia, etc.

 Passivity - inactivity, indifference to the environment.
-Passivity is a consequence of:
+Passivity results from:

 - social and individual mental factors;

-- the simultaneous presence of incentives that encourage oppositely directed actions.
+— the simultaneous presence of incentives inducing oppositely directed actions.

-Personification - in psychology - the desire of an individual to shift the blame for events or situations that cause frustration to another person.
+Personification - in psychology - the desire of an individual to shift blame for events or situations that cause frustration onto another person.

-A need is an internal state of psychological or functional feeling of lack of something.
+Need is an internal state of psychological or functional feeling of insufficiency of something.
 Needs manifest themselves differently depending on situational factors.
-Needs are:
+The needs are distinguished:

 — by areas of activity: the needs of labor, knowledge, communication, recreation;

-- according to the object of needs: material, spiritual, ethical, aesthetic and other needs;
+- by object of needs: material, spiritual, ethical, aesthetic and other needs;

-- according to the subject of needs: group, individual, collective, public.
+— by subject of needs: group, individual, collective, public.

-Prostration is a state of complete physical and neuropsychic relaxation of the body, which occurs after serious illnesses, severe overwork, nervous shocks, starvation.
+Prostration is a state of complete physical and neuropsychic relaxation of the body, which occurs after serious illnesses, severe overwork, nervous shock, and starvation.

 From lat.Relaxatio - weakening

-Relaxation is the removal of mental stress.
-Relaxation occurs as an involuntary or voluntary reaction as a result of a person’s special work on his own mental state and is associated with the ability to distract from unpleasant thoughts and emotions through a combination of physical and mental relaxation.
+Relaxation - relieving mental stress.
+Relaxation occurs as an involuntary or voluntary reaction as a result of a person’s special work on his own mental state and is associated with the ability to escape from unpleasant thoughts and emotions through a combination of physical and mental relaxation.

 Happiness is a human state that corresponds to:

-- the greatest internal satisfaction with the conditions of one's life;
+— the greatest internal satisfaction with the conditions of one’s existence;

 - fullness and meaningfulness of life;